shreyasnisal/ChatApp-WebService/README.md

 # ChatApp-WebService

 This repository contains the web-service for the Chat-App.
-Check the Quiz-App repository for use.
+Check the Chat-App repository for use.

 ## Getting Started